Labiri/nazcawiki/nazcastrategies.md

 ***

-## Congratulations!
+## The Dashboard
-Your strategy has been executed and you can now follow its progress from the **Dashboard**.
+**Congratulations!** Your strategy has been executed and you can now follow its progress from the Dashboard.

 ![nazca_dashboard](https://github.com/NazcaBot/nazcawiki/raw/master/res/dashb.png)